ChaosLabsInc/aave-v2-payloads/README.md

-# Chaso <> AAVE Proposal
+# Chaso <> AAVE Proposals & payloads

-Payload and tests for the Chaos <> AAVE Proposal
+Payload and tests for the Chaos <> AAVE Proposals

-## Specification

-This repository contains the [Payload](https://github.com/ChaosLabsInc/aave-chaos-v3-risk-proposal/blob/main/src/ProposalPayload.sol) and [Tests](https://github.com/ChaosLabsInc/aave-chaos-v3-risk-proposal/blob/main/src/test/ProposalPayload.t.sol) for the [Chaos <> Aave Proposal](https://governance.aave.com/t/updated-proposal-chaos-labs-risk-simulation-platform/10025)

-The Proposal Payload does the following:

-1. Creates a 6-month stream of 500,000 aUSDC ($0.5 Million) to the Chaos-controlled address.

 ## Installation